 Riverina Water is required to act as a successful business, under the provisions of the Local Government Act.

 Activities are conducted in accord with good business practice; however its actual commercial operations are currently limited to:

-- (a) System monitoring, professional advice, installations and repairs for Gumly Gumly Private Irrigation District.
-This work is fully charged to the District, and is expected to continue. - (b) Occasional installation or maintenance work on pipelines, water supply systems or chlorinators operated by other authorities or owners.
+- (a) Water sampling and billing services for Gumly Gumly Private Irrigation District.
+This work is fully charged to the District, with the annual agreement currently under review following a recommendation by a recent internal audit. - (b) Occasional installation or maintenance work on pipelines, water supply systems or chlorinators operated by other authorities or owners.
 This work is fully charged to the relevant owner.